Terry D. Scott

 Terry D. Scott is a former United States Navy sailor who served as the 10th Master Chief Petty Officer of the Navy, from April 22, 2002, to July 10, 2006.

 Early life and education

 Scott was born in Buffalo, Missouri.
 Before enlisting in the U.S. Navy, he lived in Louisburg, Kansas.

 Career

-Scott joined the U.S. Navy in December 1976, and began his active duty service in 1977.
+Scott joined the U.S. Navy in December 1976 and began his active-duty service in 1977.
 He completed the Missile Technician training, Basic Enlisted Submarine School, and the Navy's Instructor training school; he was later certified as a Master Training Specialist.
-He graduated with honors from the U.S. Navy Senior Enlisted Academy in 1990, and received a Bachelor of Science degree from Southern Illinois University.
+He graduated with honors from the U.S. Navy Senior Enlisted Academy in 1990 and received a Bachelor of Science degree from Southern Illinois University.
 During his 29 years of service in the Navy, he was awarded the Legion of Merit, the Meritorious Service Medal, and multiple Navy Commendation and Navy Achievement Medals.

-Personal life

-Scott currently lives in Bellevue, Nebraska.